• Skip to primary navigation

 Does PNC Bank have a high-yield savings account?

-Not anymore.
-Now PNC Bank encourages new customers to open Virtual Wallet accounts which combine checking and savings together.
-It does still have a Standards Savings account, however, as well as a Premiere Money Market account and a CD product.
+Yes, in eligible markets!
+However, PNC Bank encourages new customers to open Virtual Wallet accounts which combine checking and savings together.

 What do the letters "PNC" stand for?